 - assets that pass to the surviving spouse can be disclaimed by the surviving spouse, and then directed into the family trust based on directions in the decedent's Will.

+Using the two trust approach, the couple can reduce or eliminate federal and Massachusetts estate taxes that would otherwise be due upon death of the second spouse.
 The wording of the Trust or Will determines how assets are directed.
 There are three types of clauses that can be considered:

 - Formula Clause: The formula clause is used because the exclusion amount may change before the death of the first spouse.
 The formula can be used to describe the amount directed to the marital trust.
 Example: "The amount that will reduce the federal and Massachusetts estate tax to zero, or the lowest possible amount."